Paramount Parks: Removal of references

 The individual parks continued to operate under their Paramount names during the 2006 season.
 After 14 years of operation under Paramount, Cedar Fair began removing the Paramount name and logo from the parks in January 2007.
 The names of the main parks were changed back to their original pre-Paramount names (the Paramount's prefix was removed) with the Cedar Fair corporate logo added.
 Bonfante Gardens was changed to Gilroy Gardens.
 Cedar Fair began removing references to Paramount Pictures from all parks.

-Although the acquisition granted Cedar Fair a ten-year licensing deal for Paramount names and icons, such as Star Trek and Tomb Raider, Cedar Fair opted to terminate the agreement and not pay an annual licensing fee for all properties besides Nickelodeon, which was terminated during 2009.
+Although the acquisition granted Cedar Fair a ten-year licensing deal for Paramount names and icons, such as Star Trek and Tomb Raider, Cedar Fair opted to terminate the agreement and not pay an annual licensing fee for all properties besides Nickelodeon as the deal included a four-year license for the latter brand's associated names and icons, which was terminated during 2009.
 The process of removing references to Paramount/CBS properties began in the parks during the beginning of the 2007 season and by the 2008 season most of the major references were completely removed from the parks, besides some minor remnants and logos occasionally found in the park.